Saturday, July 7, 2018

 Seventh-Day Adventists claim that the Roman Catholic Church changed the Jewish Sabbath Day from Saturday to Sunday during the reign of Emperor Constantine in the fourth century.
 They argue that we must avoid gathering on that day due to participation allegedly being the mark of the Beast.
 Typical attempts to substantiate their claims involve the citation of various nineteenth century authors, who simply made guesses regarding the methodology of early Christian worship services.
 However, any notion of Rome changing the Sabbath Day to Sunday is false.
 Mandatory Sabbath observance was only meant for Israel.
 The tradition of gathering on Sundays for worship has been practiced since the first century in correspondence with the resurrection of Jesus Christ.

 The text of Acts 20:7-12 very clearly describes Christians as having fellowship on Sunday.
 People came together and broke bread.
 The New Testament records the existence of this tradition elsewhere in passages such as John 20:19-20, 1 Corinthians 16:1-2, and Revelation 1:10.
-People gathered on the first day of the week.
-If the New Testament is a historically reliable document, then that would mean Christians had already been worshiping God on Sunday.
+The point is that Christians have always gathered on the first day of the week.
 Constantine therefore could not have made such a change to the Sabbath, even if he wanted to.
 The tradition of gathering on Sunday can be found in the earliest existing sources outside of the Bible:

 "But every Lord's day do ye gather yourselves together, and break bread, and give thanksgiving after having confessed your transgressions, that your sacrifice may be pure.
 But let no one that is at variance with his fellow come together with you, until they be reconciled, that your sacrifice may not be profaned.
 For this is that which was spoken by the Lord: In every place and time offer to me a pure sacrifice; for I am a great King, saith the Lord, and my name is wonderful among the nations."
 (Didache: The Teaching of the Twelve Apostles, Chapter XIV)